phbradley/conga/README.md

 First we look for significant sequence matches between TCRs in the new dataset and a set of 2,173 TCR clusters discovered in the metaconga atlas.
-The metaconga TCR clusters (also referred to as "clumps" since they were found with the TCR clumping algorithm) have been annotated with
+The metaconga TCR clusters (sometimes referred to as "clumps" for historical reasons) have been annotated with
 * putative epitope specificity based on literature matching
 * putative HLA restriction based on TCR-HLA co-occurrence in the large Emerson CMV cohort (PMID: 28369038).
 These can be fuzzy since many HLA alleles